WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How do I know if the synchronization is finished?

-You know that Tor and the backend are properly connected when you see a check mark at the bottom right corner of the synchronization page.
+Once Tor and backend are properly connected and you have peers, you will see a checkmark at the bottom right corner of the main view.
 The timer of the page runs out when all the block filters and all the relevant blocks are downloaded and the wallet is synchronized.

 ![Wasabi Wallet Status Bar](/WalletSynchronizing.png "Wasabi Wallet Status Bar")